A little time spent on your Dirt Bike setup beforehand can prevent a fun day from turning into a day you want to forget.

 You can cook, sleep and shower like you’re at home, and you’re not missing out on your home comforts.

 Your helmet is the single most important piece of riding equipment.
 It’s astonishing to think that in some states of the USA a helmet is optional.

 Your helmet should be firm fitting and feel comfortable.
 Ask the salesperson at your local bike store if you are unsure.

 Try on a range of helmets of different styles and brands.
 You will be trusting this thing with your life, so get the best you can afford.

 Most helmets these days come with a removable liner, so it can be washed.
-If you’re an adventure rider, you will probably want to go for a helmet that has a built-in visor, which is more comfortable for road riding.
+If you’re an adventure rider, you will want to go for a helmet that has a built-in face shield, which is more comfortable for road riding.

-Read my review of the Fly Trekker Dual Sport and Adventure Touring helmet
+For a review of a great entry level Dual Sport helmet: Fly Trekker Helmet Review – Dual Sport and Adventure Touring

 There’s a huge selection of goggles available these days.
 Anti-fog lenses are a good idea if you ride in wet weather.

 Some come with nose guards, tinted lenses, tear off attachments, and also goggles designed for prescription lenses.